Skip to content

 Starter Tutorials

-To get started right away: check our starter tutorial or follow the tour in the WebApp.
+To get started right away, create an account and check our starter tutorial or follow the tour in the WebApp.

 • Deployments

 Deployments are the entities in UbiOps that serve your models, functions and scripts for data processing.
 They can receive requests through their API endpoint to process data.
 Deployments run in containers tailored to the needs of your code.
-UbiOps offers runtimes for both Python and R. Deployments also have versions which you can use to keep track of model updates.
+UbiOps offers runtimes for several Python versions.
+Deployments also have versions which you can use to keep track of model updates.
 Read more->

 • Requests A Request can be sent to both Deployments and Pipelines.
 It will trigger a single run of a deployment or pipeline using its data payload.
 You can send requests to the API endpoint of a deployment or pipeline.
 You can also schedule their execution.
 Read more->